scippie75/arch_bto_17cl63/README.md

 # arch_bto_17cl63
 My installation instructions on installing Arch Linux with i3 on my BTO x-book 17cl63 (2) notebook

 Disclaimer: this document is Work In Progress.
 Do not use!
 I am not responsible for any damage or loss of business or profits or whatever.
-If you care about breaking things: *DO NOT USE!*
+If you care about not breaking things: *DO NOT USE!*

 ## System installation